Learn what you need to know about roof care, roof repair and roofing installation from the videos on this playlist.

 Check the insulation.

-5 Roof Problems to Look for From the Ground
+Five Roof Problems to Look for from the Ground

 Don’t get up on your roof.
-Play it safe and perform an inspection from the ground a couple of times a year.
+Play it safe and inspect it from the ground a couple of times a year.
 Here’s what to look for:

-8 Questions to Ask Before Hiring Roofing Companies (& What to Expect During Your Roof Installation)
+8 Questions to Ask Before Hiring Roofing Companies (and What to Expect During Your Roof Installation)

 Are your shingles in shambles?
-Tony Licari, district general manager for Sears Home Services, talks about what you need to know before hiring a roofer.
+Sears roofing expert Tony Licari talks about what you need to know before hiring a roofer.

 1. What’s the first step?